antonmalko/convote_sotu_topics/README.md

 + 3 R scripts to control Mallet:

-	+ functions.R - contains functions for calling Mallet and collecting its output, as well as for producing plots of top 20 words in each topic
+	+ `functions.R` - contains functions for calling Mallet and collecting its output, as well as for producing plots of top 20 words in each topic
-		+ run.mallet function controls Mallet runs.
-One parameter of interest is "produce.output".
-If FALSE, Mallet will not create any data, and the script will just collect the LL/token values from Mallet console output.
-If TRUE, Mallet will produce 4 files, named like "X.number-of-topics", where X can be:
+		+ `run.mallet()` function controls Mallet runs.
+One parameter of interest is `produce.output`.
+If `FALSE`, Mallet will not create any data, and the script will just collect the LL/token values from Mallet console output.
+If `TRUE`, Mallet will produce 4 files, named like "X.number-of-topics", where X can be:
 			+ output-state
 			+ output-topic-keys
 			+ output-doc-topics